AstroCAMP on Facebook AstroCAMP on Twitter

 Holi a festival of colours is observed with a lot of fan fare in India.
 It is a festival celebrated by all the religions in India.
 The festival although being associated more with the Hindus than anyone else, is one that is devoid of religion based celebration.
 This Festival over years has become an occasion for merry making, rejoicing with friends families close near dear ones and has become popular all around the world.

-However there are certain specific traditions that will be a part of Holi 2012 like every year.
-Holi 2012, dated 8th of March will be a national holiday all over India.
+However there are certain specific traditions that will be a part of Holi 2016 like every year.
+Holi 2016 dated on 26th and 27th of March will be celebrated all over India.
 The celebrations in the staunch part of India will involve bonfires that are recreated to depict the burning of Holika.
 Symbolic of burning all that is evil or old it symbolizes reform and change from evil to good.

-Of course Holi festival is incomplete without colours .
+Of course the festival of holy in 2016 will be incomplete without colours .
 For most of us it’s not just Holi but Holi a festival of colours!!
 Throwing colors on each other – gulal and colors mixed with water paint the streets of India.
 This tradition of applying colours originated and was made famous by Lord Krishna, who is said to have applied colors to the Gopis (cow herd girls) around him.
 Krishna was often teased by the gopis for his dark complexion and to take on them he played this prank of painting them with colours.Eventually everyone is drenched in the vibrant hues of red, blue green, pink, violet and yellow giving this celebration its nickname - The Festival of Colors.

 Did you know Holi is perhaps best understood as a celebration of the colors of unity and brotherhood?
 Holi is an opportunity to forget differences.
 The festival does not recognize distinctions of cast, class, creed, color, status or sex.
 Holi is about bringing people together: employees and employers, men and women, rich and poor, young and old.